-Students at University of Michigan get to learn from top faculty about the issues facing our digital world, and this course provides students with information about how these issues came to be.
+Students at the University of Michigan get to learn from top faculty about the issues facing our digital world, and this course provides students with information about how these issues came to be.
 Nearly half of students who completed this course found that they were able to begin a new career path with the information that they learned.
-This class has unbeatable value for students, and is a great way to take advantage of the free learning opportunities available online today.
+This class has unbeatable value for students and is a great way to take advantage of the free learning opportunities available online today.

-25. University of Pittsburgh – Epidemics, Pandemics and Outbreaks
+25. University of Pittsburgh – Epidemics, Pandemics, and Outbreaks

-The University of Pittsburgh’s free online course, Epidemics, Pandemics, and Outbreaks, is designed to help students understand how public health professionals work to stop epidemics, and keep epidemics from becoming pandemics.
+The University of Pittsburgh’s free online course, Epidemics, Pandemics, and Outbreaks, is designed to help students understand how public health professionals work to stop epidemics and keep epidemics from becoming pandemics.
 Coursework includes information about public health response, bioterrorism, quarantining, and other relevant policies.

 Useful Fact: A third of students in Pitt’s online public health course ultimately took a new career direction.